vtaxiarchis/TDA452-functional-programming/README.md

 ## Lab Assignment 2: BlackJack ##

-In this lab assignment, we implemented a Haskell program for playing a card game called BlackJack.
+In this lab assignment, we implemented a simple variant of the game Black Jack, using recursive functions and QuickCheck properties.
+The input/output functionality is provided in the Wrapper.hs file, which takes care of those things.